-The OECD's main objective is to improve the lives of humans worldwide both economically and socially.
-It offers governments a forum to exchange information and find solutions to joint problems.
-The International Bureau (IB) supports the Federal Ministry of Education and Research (BMBF) in contributing to the OECD.
+The OECD's main objective is to improve the lives of humans worldwide both economically and socially ('build better policies for better lives').
+It offers governments a forum to exchange information and find joint solutions for the global challenges.
+The International Bureau (IB) supports the Federal Ministry of Education and Research (BMBF) in its work in the OECD committees and working groups on education, science and technology.

 © Victor Tonelli / OECD